 The benefits provided are comparable with local market practices.

-While the disclosure of the CEO’s exact remuneration amount and the requisite remuneration band for each of the other key management personnel (who are not also Directors or the CEO) would be in full compliance with Provision 8.1 of the Code, the Board has considered carefully and decided that such disclosure would not be in the interest of the Manager due to the intense competition for talents in the industry as well as the need to balance the confidential and commercial sensitivities associated with remuneration matters.
-Despite this partial deviation from Provision 8.1 of the Code, the Manager is of the view that disclosure in such manner is not prejudicial to the interests of Unitholders’ as the disclosures in the Remuneration Matters section and on page 139 of this Annual Report would provide sufficient information to the Unitholders on the Manager’s remuneration policies and the level and mix of remuneration accorded to the key management personnel, and enable the Unitholders to understand the link between Ascendas Reit’s performance and the remuneration of the key management personnel.
+Provision 8.1 of the Code requires an issuer to disclose the CEO’s exact remuneration amount and the requisite remuneration band for each of the other key management personnel (who are not also Directors or the CEO).
+The Board has considered carefully and decided that such disclosure would not be in the interests of the Manager or Unitholders due to the intense competition for talents in the industry, as well as the need to balance the confidential and commercial sensitivities associated with remuneration matters.
+The Manager is making available, however, the CEO’s remuneration amount in a band of S$250,000 and the aggregate of the total remuneration of the other key management personnel (excluding the CEO) together with a breakdown of their respective remuneration components in percentage terms, which are set out in the Key Management Personnel’s Remuneration Table on page 144 of this Annual Report.
+The Manager is of the view that its practice of disclosing the afore-mentioned information and the other disclosures on this Report is consistent with the intent of Principle 8 of the code and provides sufficient information and transparency to the Unitholders on the Manager’s remuneration policies and the level and mix of remuneration, the procedure for setting remuneration and the relationship between remuneration, performance and value creation.
 In addition, the remuneration of the key management personnel is not borne by Ascendas Reit as it is paid out of the fees that the Manager receives (the quantum and basis of which have been disclosed).

-In FY2019, there were no employees of the Manager who were substantial shareholders of the Manager, substantial Unitholders of Ascendas Reit or immediate family members of a Director, the CEO, any substantial shareholder of the Manager or any substantial Unitholder of Ascendas Reit.
+In FY2021, there were no employees of the Manager who were substantial shareholders of the Manager, substantial Unitholders of Ascendas Reit or immediate family members of a Director, the CEO, any substantial shareholder of the Manager or any substantial Unitholder of Ascendas Reit.
 “Immediate family member” refers to the spouse, child, adopted child, step-child, sibling or parent of the individual.